 Herbalist Degree Program Information

 Herbalists use plants and natural products to create medicinal remedies.
-There are very few accredited herbalist degree programs in the U.S., and there is no legal recognition or licensing for the occupation of herbalist.
 However, the American Herbalist Guild (AHG) offers professional membership status to herbalists who meet educational and clinical experience standards set by the AHG.
-Herbalist degree programs are offered at the associate, bachelor's and master's degree levels.

 Associate of Science Degree in Herbalism

-An herbalist associate degree program provides an introduction to Western herbalism, plant identification, natural healing and holistic nutrition.
+Herbalist associate degree programs provide an introduction to Western herbalism, plant identification, natural healing and holistic nutrition.
 Students gain training that can be used in a personal or professional setting as a family herbalist, retailer, writer, lecturer or consultant.
-Educational prerequisites vary by institution, but admission to associate degree programs typically requires a high school diploma or GED.
-Admission requirements may also include a demonstration of interest in the program and a statement of personal goals.
+Typical coursework for an associate degree may include:

 - Western herbalism